umeshbsa/android-project-architecture-diagram/README.md

-# Android Dagger2 with MVC design pattern
+# Android Project Architecture.
-This is example of android dagger2 with brief code by using mvc design pattern.
+This is example of android project architecture.

+# 1. Project Setup -
+  Project name -
+  Package name - com.app....
+  Android Design Pattern - MVC
+  Package Init - Package is init by layer
+  Dependency Lib - Dagger2 for DI.
+                   Glide for image loading
+                   CardView - elevation for view
+                   RecycleView - Show data in list/grid
+                   Retrofit - Rest network api call
+                   OkHttp3 - Used for rest api and it is used to retrofit, interceptor PubNub - Chatting for text - https://www.pubnub.com/

 1. Add code in application class project
 ```java